TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 | sup        |        -0.0218033  |          -1.35438  |           -1.67982  |     -1.01867  |
 | top        |        -0.174883   |           0.321859 |            0.489504 |      0.21216  |

-* It demonstrates the mean statistics for each position in League of Legends and can be used for comparison among different positions.
-For example, bottom laners has the highest KDA, GPM, CSPM, and carry score in standardized units among all other positions.
+The table demonstrates the mean statistics for each position in League of Legends and can be used for comparison among different positions.
+Also, it provides a more specific and detailed numerical illustration of the five positions.
+For example, mid and top are the two positions with the smallest difference in mean standardized carry score.

 # Assessment of Missingness #

 ## NMAR Analysis ##
+**Note that NMAR means that the missingness of some data is dependent on the missing values themselves**

-We don't believe that there is column in our dataset that is NMAR(NMAR means that the missingness of a column in our dataset is dependent on the missing values themselves).
-We would like to obtain additional information about possible correlation between datacompleteness and missingness in teamname column in order to see the type of missingness of the teamname column.
+We don't believe that there is column in our dataset that is NMAR.
+We would like to obtain additional information about **possible correlation** between **datacompleteness** column and missingness in **teamname** column as well as **position** column and missingness in **teamname** column in order to see the type of missingness of the **teamname** column.

 ## Missingness Dependency ##

-## MAR(Missing at Random) ##
+### MAR(Missing at Random) ###
 **Note that MAR means that a column's missing values depend on other columns and not on missing values themselves**

-* We performed permutation tests to check if "teamname" columns depends on "datacompleteness" or not.
+* We perform permutation tests to check if **teamname** column depends on **datacompleteness** column or not.

-* We computed the p-value by computing the proportion of simulated total variation distances from the permutation testing that are bigger than the observed total variation distance.
+* We get the p-value by computing the proportion of **simulated total variation distances** that are **bigger than** the **observed total variation distance**.

-* After obtaining the our p-value for this permutation testing: 0.004, we reject the null hypothesis that in year 2022, distribution of "datacompleteness" when "teamname" is missing is same as when "teamname" is not missing.
+* After obtaining our p-value for this permutation testing: 0.004, which is smaller than the significance level, we **reject the null hypothesis** that in year 2022, distribution of **datacompleteness** when **teamname** is missing is the same as when **teamname** is not missing.

-* The result of this permutation leads to MAR, which is that "teamname" missingness depends on "datacompleteness"
+* The result of this permutation testing is that the missingness of **teamname** column depends on **datacompleteness** column, which means the missingness of **teamname** is MAR when it is analyzed with and only with **datacompleteness** column.

 <iframe src="assets/missingness_tmnm.html" width=800 height=600 frameBorder=0></iframe>

 <iframe src="assets/datacompleteness_perm.html" width=800 height=600 frameBorder=0></iframe>

-## MCAR(Missing Completely at Random) ##
+### MCAR(Missing Completely at Random) ###
 **Note that MCAR means that a column's missing values depend neither on other columns nor on missing values themselves**

-* We performed permutation tests to check if "datacompleteness" columns depends on "teamname" or not.
+* We perform permutation tests to check if **teamname** column depends on **position** column or not.

-* We computed the p-value by computing the proportion of simulated total variation distances from the permutation testing that are bigger than the observed total variation distance.
+* We get the p-value also by computing the proportion of simulated total variation distances from the permutation testing that are bigger than the observed total variation distance.

-* After obtaining the our p-value for this permutation testing: 0.004, we reject the null hypothesis that In year 2022, distribution of "datacompleteness" when "teamname" is missing is not same as when "teamname" is not missing.
+* After obtaining the our p-value for this permutation testing: 1.0, which is bigger than the significance level, we **fail to reject the null hypothesis** that In year 2022, distribution of **position** when **teamname** is missing is the same as when **teamname** is not missing.

-* The result of this permutation leads to MAR, "datacompleteness" depend on "teamname" missingness.
+* The result of this permutation testing is that the missingness of **teamname** does not depend on **position** column, which means the missingness of **teamname** is MCAR when it is analyzed with and only with **position** column.

 <iframe src="assets/missingness_pos.html" width=800 height=600 frameBorder=0></iframe>